-- 56. The municipality did not pay employees tax, deducted from employees, over to the South African Revenue Service (Sars) within seven days after the end of the month during which the amount was deducted.
+- 56. The municipality did not pay employees tax, deducted from employees, to the South African Revenue Service (Sars) within seven days after the end of the month during which the amount was deducted.
 This was in contravention of section 2(1) of the fourth schedule of the Income Tax Act and section 210 of the Tax Administration Act.
-The municipality was required to pay interest and penalties to Sars due to non-compliance with the Income Tax Act and Tax Administration Act. - 57 The interest and penalties paid are a financial loss to the municipality as the payment of interest and penalties could have been avoided if the payments were made within the required seven days from receipt of invoices.
-The non-compliance has resulted in a material financial loss of R 17,1 million as of 30 June 2023.

-- 58. The accounting officer was notified of the material irregularity on 31 January 2022. - 59.
-The municipality has entered a payment arrangement with SARS to service the outstanding debts and they are honouring the terms of the agreement.
-In addition, the municipality has implemented revenue-enhancing strategies and cost-containment measures to improve its financial position. - 60.
-Based on my evaluation of the information and evidence provided, the steps taken by the accounting officer are appropriate and the material irregularity is therefore resolved.
+The municipality was required to pay interest and penalties to Sars due to non-compliance with the Income Tax Act and Tax Administration Act. - 57.
+The interest and penalties paid are a financial loss to the municipality as the payment of interest and penalties could have been avoided if the payments were made within the required seven days after the end of the month during which the amount was deducted.
+The non-compliance has resulted in a material financial loss of R16,2 million as at 30 June 2023 and is likely to result in further material financial losses for the municipality. - 58.
+The accounting officer was notified of the material irregularity on 31 January 2022.
+The municipality has entered into a payment arrangement with Sars to service the outstanding debts.
+In addition, the municipality has implemented revenue-enhancing strategies and cost-containment measures to improve its financial position.
+The matter is still on-going and will be followed up during the next audit.